dariusaurius/igdctl/README.md

 ## Usage

-List all open ports opened; on some routers/gateways it may only show mappings added via UPnP:
+List all mapped ports; on some routers/gateways it may only show mappings added via UPnP:

     docker run --rm --network=host igdctl -l